Coulsdon: The Mount or Clockhouse

+The Clockhouse Estate is a square neighbourhood on a hill plateau north of Coulsdon.
+It was begun in 1934 but the bulk of its development by Carshalton Urban District Council took place after the Second World War with blocks of flats built in the 1950s and 1960s.
+It is also known as The Mount after the central street.
+It is located in a cut-off corner of the London Borough of Sutton, being only accessible by road through the London Borough of Croydon.

+The London Loop Section 6 runs along its eastern edge, continuing to the Banstead Downs and East Ewell to Nonsuch Palace 4 mi north-west.

 Coulsdon Woods

-This neighbourhood is a loosely defined residential part of Coulsdon, equally on undulating ground.
+The Coulsdon Woods estate lies on the hillside between Byron Avenue and the railway.
+It was built by Wates, with construction commencing in 1967.

 Cane Hill

-This area forms the area of the former buildings and grounds of Cane Hill Hospital; there had been proposals to expand this again in the late 1990s, but these were delayed and then cancelled - to much local relief.
+This area forms the area of the former buildings and grounds of Cane Hill Hospital; there had been proposals to expand this again in the late 1990s, but these were delayed and then cancelled.

-An approved development of the former site of Cane Hill Hospital by Barratt Developments and David Wilson Homes, an associated organisation, gained planning permission, and started in about 2015, and will create over six hundred new dwellings.
+An approved development of the former site of Cane Hill Hospital by Barratt Developments and David Wilson Homes, an associated organisation, gained planning permission, and started in about 2015, with intent to create over six hundred new dwellings.
 In 2013, Barratt published a Public Consultation document and report of feedback.

-Resident's protests and concerns relate to the likely effect on local infrastructure, including access routes, the proposed mix of housing, transport, notably road traffic, and the provision of educational services.
+Some residents protested concerns relating to the likely effect on local infrastructure, including access routes, the proposed mix of housing, transport, notably road traffic, and the provision of educational services.

+In 2016 planning application approvals were finalised and the development of 677 homes on the 210-acre site was later completed in November, 2021.